Johan Cruyff Arena: Association football

-The stadium is the home of AFC Ajax in the Eredivisie and European matches.
+The stadium is the home of Ajax for both Eredivisie and European matches.
 The inaugural match on 14 August 1996 was a friendly between the home team Ajax and AC Milan, which ended with a 3–0 win for Milan.
 The first goal was scored by Dejan Savićević.
-The first Ajax goal was scored in the first competition match against NAC Breda by Kiki Musampa.
+The first Ajax goal was scored by Kiki Musampa in the first competition match against NAC Breda in 21 August 1996.

-The 1998 UEFA Champions League Final when Real Madrid defeated Juventus by 1–0, was played in the stadium.
-It was also one of the venues in UEFA Euro 2000.

-And the stadium was the host of the 2013 UEFA Europa League Final, when Chelsea defeated Benfica by 2–1.
+The stadium hosted the 1998 UEFA Champions League final, where Real Madrid defeated Juventus due to an only goal by Predrag Mijatović.
+It was one of the venues of UEFA Euro 2000, including 3 group games, a quarter final and a semi-final.
+Also it hosted three group stage matches and one match in the round of 16 of the UEFA Euro 2020 held in 2021.
+Furthermore the stadium hosted the 2013 UEFA Europa League final, when Chelsea defeated Benfica by 2–1.

-It hosts often Dutch national team's international matches, though the Netherlands does not have one dedicated national stadium for football.
+It hosts regularly Dutch national team (men) international matches, though the Netherlands does not have one dedicated national stadium for football.

+After one friendly game in 2015, since 2023, the Arena regularly hosts matches of the Ajax Women team.
+The Klassieker home game against Feyenoord of that year was the first, with an attendance of 33,742 visitors.
+Every season since, the game is played in the stadium and since 2024 the Topper game against PSV Eindhoven is also played here.
+The home matches of the group stage of the 2023–24 UEFA Women's Champions League and the Quarter-final home game against Chelsea Women were all played at the stadium.
+The game against Chelsea recorded an attendance of 35,991 spectators, a record for a women's football game in the Netherlands.

+The Netherlands Women’s national football team has to play a first game in the football stadium as of 2025.
+The team never played any football game in the stadium in the nations capital city so far.

-In addition, the stadium hosts pre-season friendlies or in the past aswel tournaments, like the Amsterdam Tournament or games of Ajax's reserve team.
+The stadium regularly hosts pre-season friendlies of Ajax 1 (men) team.
+As well as in the past pre-season tournaments, such as the Amsterdam Tournament.

+Also in the past the stadium hosted different games of Ajax's reserve team (men).

 Euro 2000

 Euro 2020

 The stadium hosted three group stage matches and one round of 16 match at the UEFA Euro 2020, which was postponed to 2021 due to the COVID-19 pandemic in Europe.
+Also there was a smaller attendance because of this.